Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Moment spaces

 To be exact for polynomials up to degree $M$, the above equation must be satisfied for $m = 0, \ldots, M$, which is exactly the system of equations~\eqref{system_eqns} given in section~\ref{sec:mom_est}.

-This allows us to apply well known algorithms for computing Gaussian quadrature rules to solve the system of equations~\eqref{system_eqns} and construct a moment based estimator the number of unobserved classes.
+This allows us to apply well known algorithms for computing Gaussian quadrature rules to solve the system of equations~\eqref{system_eqns} and construct a moment based estimator the number of missing species.